 Definition: Academic Dishonesty: Any one of the following acts constitutes academic dishonesty:

 - Cheating: The term "cheating" refers to using or attempting to use unauthorized technology, materials, information or study aids in any academic exercise.

 - Fabrication or other misconduct in research: The term "fabrication" refers to unauthorized falsification or invention of any information (including research data) or any citation in any academic exercise; "misconduct in research" refers to any violation of ethical guidelines for attributing credit and authorship in research endeavors, non-compliance with established research policies, or other violations of ethical research practice.

 - Plagiarism: The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgement, whether intentional or not.
 This includes any material copied directly or paraphrased from the Internet.
 The unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials, including material taken from or ordered through the Internet, also constitutes plagiarism.

 Facilitating academic dishonesty: Assisting or attempting to assist another to violate any provision of this Academic Integrity Policy, whether or not that action is associated with any particular course, is considered academic dishonesty.

 Review and Appeal Process: There is an appeal process for removal of an 'XF' Grade.
-To see the full policy, visit http://wp.missouristate.edu/catalog/academic-integrity.htm.
+To see the full policy, visit https://wp.missouristate.edu/catalog/academic-integrity.htm.

 See the catalog for the revised Attendance Policy.

-Hostile Persons Guidelines: http://wp.missouristate.edu/CampusSafety/Preparation.htm#Hostile
+Hostile Persons Guidelines: https://wp.missouristate.edu/CampusSafety/preparation.htm